 Based on IFE's Code of Conduct, the Ethics Committee shall help raise awareness of ethical dilemmas and promote ethical conduct for all employees.
-All employees can submit issues to the Ethics Committee, which shall deliberate these issues in accordance with its mandate and process.
+All employees can report issues to the Ethics Committee, which will process cases in accordance with its mandate and the established processing procedure.